dopomoc/OBJ/README.md

 For info on the OBJ format, see:
     https://en.wikipedia.org/wiki/Wavefront_.obj_file

-NB - not guarantee to cover all features!
+NB - not guaranteed to cover all features!
 Simple OBJ display function included.

 Example Usage:</p>